General Plan Update Equity Facilitator

 Marybelle Nzegwu Tobias, Principal

 Marybelle Nzegwu Tobias co-authored the environmental justice policy manual with the California Environmental Justice Alliance’s Tiffany Eng, Green Zones Program Manager and Amy Vanderwarker, then Senior Program Strategist.
+The manual advised policymakers on how to use CalEnviroScreen to create equitable policies that protect overburdened communities and direct much-needed resources to disadvantaged areas.

 Rose Foundation for Communities and the Environment